delan/www.azabani.com/_posts/2015-12-21-choosing-a-software-licence.md

 makes the JSON licence a nightmare to use for any meaningful project.

-The subjective nature of evil could potentially put users of a licenced work at risk of being a target of litigation without their knowledge, and this restriction is also a clear violation of freedom 0, making it incompatible with essentially all free and open licences.
+The subjective nature of evil could potentially put users of a licensed work at risk of being a target of litigation without their knowledge, and this restriction is also a clear violation of freedom 0, making it incompatible with essentially all free and open licences.